 William Ricketts Sanctuary

-Parks Victoria are continuing to work on a plan to reopen the visitor gallery section of the Sanctuary, but it is going to take longer than other sites due to the sheer scale of the damage and the artistic and cultural importance of the sculptures.
-At this stage, there is no specific date when the Sanctuary will re-open, but it is not expected to be before 2024.
+Parks Victoria is continuing to make the site safe to continue the recovery process, but it is going to take longer than other sites due to the sheer scale of the damage and the artistic and cultural importance of the sculptures.
+At this stage, there is no specific date when the Sanctuary will re-open, but it is not expected to be during 2024.

-We understand this is disappointing and are grateful to the local community and visitors for their patience and continued priority to keep safe by staying outside of these closed areas.
+We understand it’s disappointing that William Ricketts Sanctuary remains closed, and we are grateful to the local community, our stakeholders and visitors for their patience and continued priority to keep safe by staying outside of these closed areas.

-Refer to the ‘Change of Conditions’ section at the bottom of this webpage for further information.
+For more information, please refer to the ‘Change of Conditions’ section at the bottom of this webpage.

 Situated in a ferny glade in the Dandenongs, William Ricketts Sanctuary is a place of beauty and tranquillity, featuring extraordinary sculptures of people and animals half-hidden in the natural environment, just waiting to be discovered.